A rock hit for Swedish group Ace of Base, this arrangement is not for the faint of heart. Sure, it is just that little bit bitter, but she earned it.

 Performed in English by Texas Lightning, this song was the German entry in the Eurovision Song Contest 2006.
 Has a fine rock/pop/country feel to it.

 Bank Street competed with this moving piece, which David Leeder turned into a poignant World War I song by writing a new verse.
-Now a second version is available, one in which the Musical Island Boys celebrate the Maori roots of the song and won gold doing so.
+Now a second version is available, one in which the Musical Island Boys celebrated the Maori connection with the song and won gold doing so.

 Telling the tale of a teenage girl’s angst, this tune was an edgy pop hit in Germany.